 How Much Does It Cost to Service a Tesla?

-Services costs for a Tesla Model 3 or Y equate to approximately $250 per year, compared to $1567 per year for the average petrol vehicle.
+Services and maintenance costs for a Tesla Model 3 or Y equate to approximately $250 per year, compared to $1567 per year for the average petrol vehicle.
 This figure only accounts for the key maintenance items (below), if other problems arise, your maintenance costs could be higher.

 You can view how electric vehicle servicing costs compare across all brands in a comparison we published.